platformsh/platformsh-docs/docs/src/create-apps/flexible-resources.md

 ## Performance profiles

-The two options for `resources` allows for different performance profiles.
+The two options for `resources` allow for different performance profiles.
 Some apps, such as many PHP apps, don't require so much memory to start but need a lot of memory for each parallel request.
 Such apps benefit from a low `base_memory` and a high `memory_ratio`.